 “All of our forklifts are used in three-shift operation and are constantly on the go, 24/7.
 Generally speaking, there is no downtime”, explains Operations Manager, Leuschner.
 “The lithium-ion battery is ideal for our purposes because it allows for fast interim charging.
 At the moment, we only charge the trucks during our drivers’ break times.
 That is plenty to keep the truck going around the clock.”

 After a test phase of around four months at WDI – the capital of combustion trucks – the results are in, and the E30 has done a solid job of convincing everyone.
-“All our drivers are extremely impressed by the new electric model.
+“All our drivers are extremely impressed by the new electric model and by Linde Steer Control.
 And in management, too, we are very happy with the handling capacity, durability, and environmental friendliness of the forklift”, summarizes Sales Manager, Vormann.
 “Following this experience, we can definitely envisage converting our whole fleet in Hamm to electric trucks in the future.”

 Westfälische Drahtindustrie GmbH